Loinirnic/SpinnerDisk_Design/README.md

 # Main PID PCB Design
 When designing the board we must include all of the following parts in order to interact with the motor and encoder board:

-- Arduino Nano - V3 (A1) - used to communicate to the motor, encoder and raspberry pi.
+- 'Arduino Nano' - V3 (A1) - used to communicate to the motor, encoder and raspberry pi.
 The arduino will take the information from the raspberry pi and control the motor using a driver.
 It will then receive the feedback from the encoder readings and return those to the raspberry pi.

 - Two 3.3V-5V ***Bi-directional level converters from arduino*** (J1 & J2) - change the voltage from 3.3V to 5V or vise versa.
 These consist of power terminals and 4 channels for both the low and high voltage ends of a 02*06 connector.
 Click [here](https://www.digchip.com/datasheets/download_datasheet.php?id=436483&part-number=BOB-12009&type=prod) to see the datasheet.
 One will be used for the encoder input and one for the motor driver output from the arduino nano since it only needs 3.3V to work.